maxkram/minishell_february/README.md

 ##  c. close_all_pipe_fds
     Closes all remaining open pipe file descriptors in the parent process after all child processes have been forked, ensuring no unused file descriptors remain open.
 ##	d. cleanup_pipes_and_wait
     Performs any necessary cleanup of resources, such as deallocating memory or closing file descriptors.
-Waits for all child processes to complete, ensuring the parent process only proceeds after the entire pipeline has finished executing.
+Waits for all child processes to complete, ensuring the parent process only proceeds after the entire pipeline has finished executing.s

-2024-02-09 11:36:08
-[ ] - why path